MarshallMoorman/CertBox/README.md

 - Remove or replace existing certificates with selection in a `DataGrid`.
 - Reject expired certificates on import; highlight invalid/expired certificates in red (fixed vertical alignment issue in the `Expiry` column).
 - Highlight expired certificates in the `DataGrid` with a red background for the entire row, using the `IsExpired` property of `CertificateModel` to dynamically apply the `expired` class.
-- Persist user state in `~/.certbox/user_config.json`, including the last opened keystore path, selected theme (dark or light), and window size (width and height).
+- Persist user state in `~/.certbox/user_config.json`, including the last opened keystore path, selected theme (dark or light), window size (width and height), and JDK path.
 On Windows, the `.certbox` directory is hidden for a cleaner user experience.
 - Cross-platform support: Windows, Linux, macOS (single-file executables + macOS `.app` bundle).
 - Added a fade-in animation for the details pane when a certificate is selected.
 - **UI Enhancements**:
   - Added custom icons for "Deep Search", "Cancel Deep Search", and "Clear Search" buttons using `StreamGeometry` in `Assets/Icons.axaml`.
   - Implemented a details pane that appears when a certificate is selected, taking 1/4 of the window width, with the `DataGrid` taking 3/4.
 When no certificate is selected, the details pane and splitter are hidden, and the `DataGrid` takes 100% width.
   - Adjusted `GridSplitter` styling to be less harsh: set thickness to 1 pixel, increased opacity to 1.0, and added margins via adjacent elements (`DataGrid`, `ListBox`, details pane) to create visual gaps.
-  - Fixed vertical splitter resizing by using `ColumnDefinitions="3*,Auto,1*"` and moving margins to adjacent elements.
   - Added a style targeting the `DataGrid` named `CertificateList` using `DataGrid#CertificateList` to apply a darker background (`#1A1A1A`) and thicker border (2 pixels).
 - **Drag-and-Drop Support**:
   - Added drag-and-drop functionality to open keystores by dropping files onto the `KeystoreList` and import certificates by dropping files onto the `CertificateList`.
-  - Implemented visual feedback for drag-and-drop with a green border around the `KeystoreList` and `CertificateList` during drag-over, using `DragOver` and `DragLeave` events in the code-behind.
+  - Implemented visual feedback for drag-and-drop with a green border around the `KeystoreList` and `CertificateList` during drag-over.
-- **Error Handling and State Management**:
-  - Improved error handling in `MainWindowViewModel` by adding validation for invalid keystore paths and file access issues, with user-friendly error messages.
-  - Introduced a `ViewState` class to manage UI state (`IsErrorPaneVisible`, `IsDeepSearchRunning`, `ErrorMessage`), fixing binding issues for the error pane and deep search progress bar/cancel button.
-  - Fixed an `"Uninitialized keystore"` error during import by resetting the keystore state in `CertificateService` and clearing `SelectedFilePath` when loading fails.
 - **JDK Path Configuration**:
   - Automatically detects the JDK path by searching common locations on each platform (e.g., `/Library/Java/JavaVirtualMachines` on macOS, `/usr/lib/jvm` on Linux, `C:\Program Files\Java` on Windows).
   - Allows users to manually configure the JDK path via a settings button, storing it in `user_config.json` as `JdkPath`.
   - Automatically searches for a `cacerts` file in the JDK’s `lib/security` directory after the JDK path is set, adding it to the list of keystores.
   - Displays an error message at startup if no JDK path is configured, prompting the user to set it via the settings button.
+- **macOS-Specific Features**:
+  - Prompts for Full Disk Access on macOS to allow searching the entire filesystem for keystores.
+If access is denied, a dialog guides the user to enable Full Disk Access in System Settings > Privacy & Security.
+  - Uses a custom-generated `CertBox.icns` file for the macOS app icon, created from `graphics/certbox_icon.png` during the build process.

 ## Getting Started
 1. Clone the repository: `git clone https://github.com/MarshallMoorman/CertBox.git`